 Director Seán Walsh was not put off by the mountain of challenges stacked against him when he started working on this project.
 His wish at the outside was to make James Joyce accessible to cinema audiences, but at the same time without alienating those who consider it a literary work of art,

 In many ways Ulysses has been hijacked by the academics, and that’s a pity, because what it is, it’s just a book.

 Those attending the premier who spoke to RTÉ News all admit they haven’t read the book, although as one man remarks,

 I hear it’s very good now.

-An RTÉ News report broadcast on this day in 2004.
+An RTÉ News report broadcast on 14 April 2004.
 The reporter is Sharon Ní Bheoláin.